-Over the years between 2014 and 2018, e-commerce has become a growing trend with online retail holding more than a 16 percent share in the FMCG retail market in 2018.
+Since nearly a decade ago, e-commerce has become an unstoppable trend in China.
+By 2021, online retail held more than 30 percent of the FMCG retail market in China, thanks to the rapidly developing internet penetration and postal services.
 Fresh food was one of the quickest developing sectors within online retail.
-The month of December in 2019 recorded approximately 50 million consumers purchasing fresh food from the most popular e-commerce companies.
+In 2021, the online sales value of fresh produce surpassed 4.9 trillion yuan, with approximately 70 million consumers purchasing fresh food from the most popular e-commerce companies.
 Online shoppers claimed to find grocery shopping most convenient on e-commerce platforms and were usually quite satisfied with product delivery services as well as food safety aspects.